About

 Our Programming

-Groundworks Theatre offers theatre workshops & intensives; core skill classes in acting, singing, and audition prep so our artists are prepared to go out into the rich San Diego arts community.
+Groundworks Theatre offers not only theatre classes, workshops, & intensives, but we also produce main stage performances and offer artistic team and technical arts internships; Classes include core skill classes in acting which include text analysis, Improv, and audition prep so our artists are prepared to enter the rich San Diego arts community.

 When leaving the studio due to Covid19 and pivoting to Zoom, we took the opportunity to do readings of plays with our students and encourage them to dig deep via text analysis and exploratory thinking.
 We continue this work now that we are back in the studio space, as we train our artists to engage with the text in a meaningful manner.